https://goddessfishpromotions.blogspot.com/2016/11/vbt-exit-signs-by-patrice-locke.html

 a Rafflecopter giveaway

-8 responses to “Patrice Locke: Exit Signs”
+8 Replies to “Patrice Locke: Exit Signs”

 1. What books are you looking forward to reading this year?
 Thanks for the giveaway.
 I hope that I win.